nemaara/A_New_Order/README_egallager_mods.txt

-01 Breaking the Circle: gold/income tweaks, replace commenting-out of code with ifdef-ing out of code (and removal), simplification of conditionals, add "assassin" micro AI to the assassin, add message captions.
+01 Breaking the Circle: gold/income tweaks, replace commenting-out of code with ifdef-ing out of code (and removal), simplification of conditionals, add "assassin" micro AI to the assassin, add message captions, change some portraits, make some changes for debugging.
 02 Fighting for Passage: tweaks to gold and turns, vary turns on which enemy leader is passive by difficulty, tweak AI parameters, and simplify conditionals.
   I also did some funky stuff with the income levels, so that Gawen gets more gold